cwallacebailey/Django-SouthWest-Walkers/README.md

     * Log into a user interface so that I can easily manage the database/s
     * Filter and search models data from the admin page to easily find posts / profiles and delete them if necessary
     * Navigate the admin panel with relative ease to view, search, add and delete posts and or profiles if needs be.
-    * Users will be able to comment.
+    * user's will be able to comment.
 If offensive the admin should be able to delete the comment

 * The project will require authentication.
 An un-authenticated user will be able to:
     * Immediately understand the sites purpose to see if is to their taste and if they want to register
     * Create / register for an account to be able to post and build their profile
-    * Browse posts of all users and look at detail only (no comments or likes)
+    * Browse posts of all user's and look at detail only (no comments or likes)

 * A register & logged in user will be able to:
     * Create posts and record peaks / cairns reached, distance walked and meters climbed, edit and delete their own previously created posts